bobleesj/github-pages-with-docker/_posts/2024-03-02-python-test-cheatsheet.md

 ---
 layout: post
-title: Python unit test guide and cheatsheet (Ft.
+title: Python unit test cheatsheet (Ft.
 Pytest)
 categories: cheatsheet
 ---

+## Motivation

+It is the main reference for my own Python development for open-source development.
+All code snippets are written by me.

-## Note
+## Why pytest

-I am currently using this post as a cheatsheet for my development.
-In the future, I will turn this into a tutorial.
-This current document is updated constantly and is not meant to be used as a tutorial but rather a "cheatsheet".
+- It avoids subclassing by using only functions, making the test structure flat and simple.
+- There is no need for direct execution with `__main__` since the script is executed by pytest.
+- pytest provides excellent state control with its fixture system, which is used for setting up and tearing down global resources.
+- It manages temporary folders efficiently using `tmp_path`, a built-in fixture, which allows access to a temporary folder in any test function.
+- pytest uses `caplog` to test log output

-## General practices
+## Best practices for testing with pytest

-### Write tests before (Test-driven development)

-Instead of listing pass and fail cases as comments, writing tests first organizes action steps and serves as both a documentation and a checklist.

-It follows 3 phases: A red phase, writing a failing test, a green phase, making the test pass, and a refactor phase.

-### Avoid testing trivial code

-Over-testing can lead to a bloated test suite by testing trivial code (like getters/setters).
-Let's return to first principles: the goal of unit testing is to ensure robustness, not to achieve 100% coverage.
-However, writing tests before often prevent us writing bloated code despite the mental energy required to make a plan.

-### Integration testing is essential due to mocking
+- **Adopt test-driven development**: Write tests before implementing the functionality.
+Start with failing tests, then implement the function, make the tests pass, and refactor.
+- **Avoid over-testing trivial code**: Refrain from testing trivial code, such as getters and setters, to prevent a bloated test suite.
+Focus on ensuring robustness rather than achieving 100% coverage.

-While unit testing checks whether functions pass or fail based on criteria, integration testing—starting from scratch and checking the outputs by the end of the run—is crucial.
-Even if unit tests pass, possibly due to the use of mocking (jargon for "simulating" heavy latency tasks such as database connection) , the entire software system must remain integrated and functional.
+- **Conduct integration testing**: Perform integration testing by starting from scratch and testing the outputs.
+Unit tests might pass due to the use of mocking, which simulates heavy latency tasks like database connections.
+- **Import specific functions**: Prefer importing specific functions to clarify exactly which parts of the codebase are under test.
+- **Use `Enum` to manage error messages**: Leverage `Enum` to organize and manage error messages consistently.
+- **Catch specific errors**: Always catch specific errors instead of general type errors.

 ## Test types